datacoves/docs/docs/how-tos/airflow/send-ms-teams-notifications.md

 # How to send Microsoft Teams notifications on DAG's status

 As stated in [how to send email notifications](/how-tos/airflow/send-emails.md), Airflow allows multiple ways to inform users about DAGs and tasks status.

-Furthermore, it's important to understand Airflow handles these 4 status (`execute`, `failure`, `retry` and `success`) via callbacks.
+Furthermore, it's important to understand Airflow handles these 4 status (`failure`, `retry`, `success` and `missed SLA`) via callbacks.
 You can learn more about them [here](https://airflow.apache.org/docs/apache-airflow/2.2.1/logging-monitoring/callbacks.html)

-Below we're going to explain how to use those callbacks to send Microsoft Teams notifications.
+Below we explain how to use those callbacks to send Microsoft Teams notifications.

 ## Prepare Microsoft Teams

 Sending messages through Teams is done using Webhooks.
-These connections can be assigned to MS Teams channels (unfortunately you can't configure a Hook to another user).
+These connections can be assigned to MS Teams channels.

-Enter the channel you want to send Airflow notifications to, click the `...` -> `Connectors` and search for `Incoming Webhook`.
+In the channel you want to send Airflow notifications to, click the `...` -> `Connectors` and search for `Incoming Webhook`.

 ![Create channel Connector](./assets/create-channel-connector.png)

-Click `Configure`, give it a name, optionally select an image (it'll work as the sender's avatar), click `Create` and you will be given a webhook URL.
+Click `Configure`, give it a name, and optionally select an image to use as the sender's avatar, then click `Create` and you will be given a webhook URL.

 ![Create Incoming Webhook](./assets/create-incoming-webhook.png)

-> **Warning**
-> Keep this URL at hand, and in a safe place.
+?> **Warning** Store this URL in a safe place as you will need it in a subsequent step and anyone with this link can send notification to that MS Teams channel

 ## Prepare Airflow
 ### Create a new Integration

-First, create a new integration of type `MS Teams` by navigating to the Integrations Admin.
+In Datacoves, create a new integration of type `MS Teams` by navigating to the Integrations admin page.

 ![Integrations Admin](./assets/admin_integrations.png)